kyleespeleta/occ-formal-spec/README.md

 ## How to cite
 **Suggested citation (update DOI/URL when available):**
 > Espeleta, Kyle. *Operator Closure Constraint (OCC): Formal Specification and Falsification Protocol.* Preprint, 2025.
-URL/DOI: TBD.
+URL/DOI:(https://doi.org/10.5281/zenodo.17973990)

 ## Tool-use disclosure
 Text-to-text generative AI was used to assist drafting and editing.
 The author reviewed and takes full responsibility for all content and references.